-Local voices and place-based arts and cultural activities enable communities across Australia to tell their stories, evolve their own cultural identities and build local resilience.
-A vital strength of local and place-specific culture is the sharing of stories between generations.
-This includes creating content and platforms that are specifically aimed towards children and young people, while also drawing on the wisdom, experience and perspectives of local elders.
-The participation of all generations in cultural activity supports the social and economic health of local communities.
+Local arts and cultural activities enable communities across Australia to tell their stories, create their own cultural identities and build local resilience.
+Local cultures enable the sharing of stories between generations.
+This includes creating stories for children and young people, based on the wisdom, experience and perspectives of local elders.
+When all generations participate in cultural activity, it has a positive effect on local communities.

-Suburban areas, particularly working-class communities with high youth populations and households where English is not the first language, often experience limited access to arts and cultural infrastructure.
-Local governments and small to medium organisations, with their proximity to local communities, play a key role in supporting place-based arts and cultural practice across Australia.
+Suburban areas, particularly working-class communities and households where English is not the first language, often have limited access to arts and cultural infrastructure.
+Local governments and smaller organisations play a key role in supporting local arts and cultural practice across Australia.